SethMack/SethMack/README.md

 - 👋 Hi, I’m @SethMack
-- 👀 I’m interested in Mobile App Devlopment
+- 👀 I’m interested in Mobile App Devlopment and Web-Crawling
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently working as a Java Developer writing web-spiders for Wine-Searcher
 - 📫 How to reach me, sethvmack@gmail.com

 <!---